SushantGautam/QuizBuddy/README.md

 interactive form and also allows the users to select different quiz database and customize the number of questions for quiz.

-Tested with :	TDM-GCC 4.8.1 32-bit
-Programmed using C .
-DEV C++ IDE Used

 Server URL used in the code can be replaced with your own one.
 Read report and documentation to find format for database.